prabathh/Project-H-P-C-J/README.md

 >logout

->logged user only permision on some pages
+>"logged user only" permision on some pages

 >change passsword